delivingston/AdventureGame/README.md

+## 🎓 Course Information

+These projects were completed as part of the [*60 Days of Java: The Complete Java Masterclass* ]](https://www.udemy.com/course/javamasterclass) by Denis Panjuta on Udemy.

+The course covers Java basics through advanced concepts, including:
+- Java syntax and object-oriented programming
+- Control flow statements
+- Classes and methods
+- File I/O and exceptions
+- Collections, lambdas, and more

+I completed these projects to reinforce hands-on learning and practice real-world Java skills.

 This program is a good adventure game that utilizes a simple user interface to choose from, with input from the console.
 Here is the code of the game.
 The game also uses switch statements.

 import java.util.Scanner;